Professional wrestling match types: Monster's Ball match

-A Monster's Ball match is a match invented and staged by TNA Impact Wrestling.
-The key premise of the match was that all contenders are sequestered alone in a locked room without light, food or water for twenty-four hours before the match.
+A Monster's Ball match is a hardcore match that was invented and staged by TNA Wrestling.
+The key premise of the match was that all contenders are sequestered alone in a locked room without light, food or water for 24 hours before the match.
 This stipulation is intended to induce extreme feelings of aggression in the competitors.
 Once released, the wrestlers fight one another in a hardcore match, with the usage of weapons encouraged.
 Victory can be achieved by pinfall or submission, with the match ending as soon as one wrestler is pinned or submits.

 The Monster's Ball match typically features numerous high spots.
 There have been 54 matches taking place under TNA, as well as several unaffiliated independent promotions hosting the match.
 The match has almost always featured Abyss in some capacity, wrestling in 48 and managing in one, as it is his signature match.
-There are various weapons frequently used in the match, including Thumb tacks, "Janice" (A board filled with nails, Abyss's signature weapon) and a bed of barbed wire.
+There are various weapons frequently used in the match, including thumbtacks, "Janice" (a board filled with nails, Abyss's signature weapon), and a bed of barbed wire.

 No Disqualification match

-A No Disqualification match, also known as a No Holds Barred match, or sometimes as an Anything Goes match, a Raven's Rules match, (in WWE before 2006), an Extreme Rules match (in WWE 2006 and after) or a No Ropes Catch Wrestling match (in MLW), is a match in which neither wrestler can be disqualified, allowing for weapons and outside interference.
+A No Disqualification match, also known as a No Holds Barred match, or sometimes as an Anything Goes match, an Extreme Rules match (in WWE, since the establishment of the now-former ECW brand), Tribal Combat and Bloodline Rules (in WWE, for wrestlers in the Anoaʻi family) or a No Ropes Catch Wrestling match (in MLW), is a match in which neither wrestler can be disqualified, allowing for weapons and outside interference.
 However, unlike a hardcore match pinfalls and submissions must be made inside the ring.

 No-disqualification matches may be used in feuds in which a challenger may have won matches against the champion, but did not claim the championship because the champion was disqualified (championships usually only change hands via pinfall or submission).
 Unless stipulated, a no-disqualification match can end in a countout.
 Those that cannot are no-disqualification, no-countout matches, therefore they're called no holds barred matches.